 Children’s progress through the phonics phases is tracked and monitored by teachers.
 Every year our year 1 children sit the national test for phonics The Phonics Screening Check.
-This test assesses a child’s ability to decode words using the letters and sounds taught from phase 2 to phase 5.
+This test assesses a child’s ability to decode words.

 Parents are kept up to date with phonics progress on weekly newsletters in Reception.
-Parents are also invited to a meeting to discuss phonics at the beginning of every school year.
+Parents are also invited to a meeting to discuss phonics and the reading scheme at the beginning of every school year.
 Phonics progress is discussed with parents at our twice yearly parents evenings.

 Phonics lessons are planned using the Rocket Phonics scheme.

 Other Phonics resources that can be accessed at home can be found on